shano-mufeen/PAgP-EtherChannel-Configuration/README.md

 > 🎯 **Project Focus:** EtherChannel + PAgP + Port-Channel + Trunking + Link Redundancy

 # 📋 Case Study

 A company requires reliable and higher-bandwidth connections between its network switches.

 Multiple physical links are available between the switches.
-If these links are configured individually, **Spanning Tree Protocol (STP)** may block some redundant links to prevent Layer 2 loops.
+If these links are configured individually, **Spanning Tree Protocol (STP)** may block redundant links to prevent Layer 2 loops.

 To make better use of the available physical links, the company wants to combine them into a single logical connection using **EtherChannel**.